janwilmake/simplerauth.cloudflare/README.md

 # Login with Cloudflare

-See https://cloudflare.simplerauth.com for how to use.
+See https://cloudflare.simplerauth.com for how to use it fully raw (any programming language)

-Also good to use in combination with https://uithub.com/janwilmake/simplerauth-provider
+Also good to use in combination with https://uithub.com/janwilmake/simplerauth-provider.
 See [mod.ts](mod.ts) on how this can be used while also exposing an MCP-compatible oauth provider.
 Can be installed using `npm i login-with-cloudflare` and add to your wrangler.json:

 ```json
 {